EnormeEtSec/LIN2/README.md

 Remove anonymous users?
 [Y/n] Y
  ...
 Success!

-Normally, root should only be allowed to connect from 'localhost'.
+Normally, root should only be allowed to connect from "localhost".
 This ensures that someone cannot guess at the root password from the network.

 Disallow root login remotely?
 [Y/n] Y
  ...
 Success!

-By default, MariaDB comes with a database named 'test' that anyone can access.
+By default, MariaDB comes with a database named "test" that anyone can access.
 This is also intended only for testing, and should be removed before moving into a production environment.